What are metamorphic rocks?

 The process of formation of metamorphic rocks starts with existing rocks.
 Then, they undergo some sort of change due to immense heat or pressure.

-For example, a rock made of sand is “metamorphosed” into another type of rock when it comes in contact from intense heat.
+For example, a rock made of sand is “metamorphosed” into another type of rock when it comes in contact with intense heat.
 They can’t melt because then it would be heading for the igneous state.

 Earth’s major mountain chains contain metamorphic rocks because it’s at plate tectonics boundaries where this intense pressure exists.

-Contact metamorphism involves existing rocks coming into contact with intense heat.
+CONTACT METAMORPHISM: Contact metamorphism involves existing rocks coming into contact with intense heat.
 This heat generally comes from lava or magma.

-So contact metamorphism involves the surrounding rock being burned from intense heat.
+So, contact metamorphism involves the surrounding rock being burned from intense heat.
 Heat ranges from around 300° to over 800°C.

 Then, if you are even more pressure to gneiss, of would melt into igneous rocks.
 Gneiss is usually the extent of metamorphism that we see.